tdrhq/slite/README.md

 `slite-success-shell-hook` from the Emacs side.
 The latter option will work even when you're using a remote slime session.

-For e.g. `(setq slite-success-shell-hook "cd ~/code && git commit -a -m ...")` will do essentially what I was suggesting earlier.
+For example, `(setq slite-success-shell-hook "cd ~/code && git commit -a -m ...")` will do essentially what I was suggesting earlier.
 This API is a little awkward, so we might change this in the future

 # Authors